SukkaW/hentaiverse-monster-database/README.md

 ### Website (web)

 Also known as the https://hv-monster.skk.moe.
-The website downloads the data from another domain, `hv-monsterdb-data.skk.moe` (which I will explain later), and render the data grid and charts in the browser.
+The website downloads the data from another domain, `hv-monsterdb-data.skk.moe` (which I will explain later), and render the data tables and charts in the browser.
 It is hosted on the [Cloudflare Pages](https://pages.cloudflare.com) for free.

 [`/packages/web`](./packages/web/) holds the source code of the website.
 It is a static website built with [React](https://reactjs.org), [TailwindCSS](https://tailwindcss.com), [SWR](https://swr.vercel.app), [Grid.js](https://gridjs.io/) and [ECharts](https://echarts.apache.org/en/index.html).